 - Will the vendor be there when you need support?

-These are just a few of the questions you need answered before you commit to a no-code solution.
+These are just a few of the questions that need to be answered before committing to a no-code platform.

 Into the Future

 Company B was not as aggressive in its digital transformation and was less accepting of non-traditional solutions.
-As a result, implementing that second signature requirement requires more resources, more time to deliver and poor customer experiences.
-First, the policy agreement has to be modified, which means finding the document file and making modifications.
+As a result, implementing that second signature requirement requires more resources, more time to deliver, and poor customer experiences.
+First, the policy agreement must be modified, which means finding the document file and making modifications.
 Since the legacy systems are less integrated, a blanket email is sent to customers explaining who needs to submit an updated form.
-The email directs those customers to reply to the email so an updated agreement can be sent to them.
+The email directs those customers to reply to the email so a revised agreement can be sent to them.
 When updated, the customer is asked to return the signed form.
 The process takes weeks, maybe months, depending on how quickly the customer responds.

-For insurers, the question is which company will you be?
-If you want to be an A company, talk to us about helping your company transform to provide a better customer experience through increased engagement, while increasing revenue and cutting costs.
+For insurers, the question is, what kind of company will you be?
+If you want to be an A company, talk to us about our no-code platform and how we can help your company implement our digital transformation solutions to provide a better customer experience through increased engagement, while increasing revenue and cutting costs.